 That is works-righteousness operating at the neurological level.
 It is the flesh's ultimate control mechanism: monitoring your own brain for evidence that you're righteous enough.

 And here is the cure: Your salvation does not depend on the purity of your thoughts.
-You are not saved by your ability to control your mind.
 You are saved by God's sovereign choice before the creation of the world.

 That chain is unbreakable.
 Foreknown.
 Predestined.
 Called.
 Justified.
 Glorified.
 Your intrusive thoughts are not in that chain.
 They don't get a vote.
 They can't disrupt the decree.
 If your salvation depended on your ability to think right thoughts, no one would be saved.
-But your salvation depends on God's choice and God's power.
+But it depends on God's choice — and your salvation is kept by His power, not yours.

 And therefore: